svijaykoushik/blog/_drafts/three-awesome-ways-to-generate-random-number.markdown

 ## 1. Middle square method (MSM)

-Invented by John von Neumann and described in 1946, the Middle Square Method (MSM) is the first ever method designed to generate pseudo random number sequences <sup>[\[1\]](#References)</sup>.
+Invented by John von Neumann and described in 1946, the Middle Square Method (MSM) is the first-ever method designed to generate pseudo-random number sequences <sup>[\[1\]](#References)</sup>.
 Implementing this method is a child’s play.
-For a n-digit random number sequence,
+For an n-digit random number sequence,

-1. Start with a n digit number as the seed.
+1. Start with an n digit number as the seed.
 Let's say it’s a 2-digit number 42.

 2. Square it.
 Here, the square of 42 is 1764.

 3. Extract the middle n-digits of the squared number to get the next number in our sequence.
-In our case the next number would be 76.
+In our case, the next number would be 76.

 4. Use the result as the seed and repeat steps 1-4 for the next cycle.

 ![Representation of middle square method]({{ site.baseurl }}/img/prng-in-js/Middle_square_method.jpg) Representation of middle square method

-The simple nature of the algorithm is used as an exercise for beginner programmers to check their knowledge in the language they learned in bootcamp.
+The simple nature of the algorithm is used as an exercise for beginner programmers to check their knowledge in the language they learned in Bootcamp.
 So, here's my implementation in JS to help them.

 ```JavaScript
 /**